AMRverse/AMRrules/docs/source/specification.rst

 Variation type
 ^^^^^^^^^^^^^^

 Specifies the nature of the type of variation to which the rule applies.
-Based on the 'variant type' column in the hAMRonization specification, with additional terms from the NCIT ontology.
+Based on the 'variant type' column in the `hAMRonization <https://github.com/pha4ge/hAMRonization>`__ AMR detection specification scheme, with additional terms from the `NCIT <https://www.ebi.ac.uk/ols4/ontologies/ncit>` ontology.

 .. csv-table::
    :file: tables/variation_type_spec.tsv